OpenTermsArchive/contrib-versions/Cloudant/Privacy Policy.md

 If you have a question related to this Privacy Statement, please contact us by using this form.
 Your message will be forwarded to the appropriate member of IBM's Data Privacy Team, such as Data Protection Officers or members of their teams.

 For the purposes of the EU General Data Protection Regulation (GDPR), the controller of your personal information is International Business Machines Corporation (IBM Corp.), 1 New Orchard Road, Armonk, New York, United States, unless indicated otherwise.
-Where IBM Corp. or a subsidiary it controls (not established in the European Economic Area (EEA)) is required to appoint a legal representative in the EEA, the representative for all such cases is IBM United Kingdom Limited, PO Box 41, North Harbour, Portsmouth, Hampshire, United Kingdom PO6 3AU.
+Where IBM Corp. or a subsidiary it controls (not established in the European Economic Area (EEA)) is required to appoint a legal representative in the EEA, the representative for all such cases is IBM International Group B.V., Johan Huizingalaan 765, 1066 VH Amsterdam, The Netherlands.

 IBM Corp. is not the controller in situations such as: